-All successful deer and elk hunters are required to bring the middle two (2) incisor teeth of any harvested deer or elk to the WEMP office within 48 hours of harvest.
+All successful deer and elk hunters are also required to bring the middle two (2) incisor teeth of any harvested deer or elk to the WEMP office by 5 p.m.
+(MST) on the first Friday after your hunt ends.
 Remove both front teeth and place them in the envelope provided with your permit.
 Do not wrap teeth in anything prior to putting them in the envelope.
 A paper envelope is used so that the teeth can properly dry and prevent deterioration.
 The WEMP office is located at the Honahni Building in Kykotsmovi, Arizona and is open from 8 a.m. to 5 p.m.
 (MST) Monday through Friday.
+NOTE: Submitting teeth does not fulfil your mandatory harvest reporting requirement.
+You must also complete your harvest survey.